Sup2point0/Assort/affine/readme.md

   </tr>
   <tr>
     <td> examples </td>
-    <td> <a href="affinities/invisibility.md">invisibility</a>, <a href="affinities/automorphis.md">automorphis</a> </td>
+    <td> <a href="affinitys/invisibility.md">invisibility</a>, <a href="affinitys/automorphis.md">automorphis</a> </td>
   </tr>
 </table>

-Affinities that stem from within an affinitic’s [affine core](foundational%20principles%20of%20affine.md).
-Notice that this is different to psychic – channelling innate affinities feels like part of oneself, as natural as moving a limb.
+Affinitys that stem from within an affinitic’s [affine core](foundational%20principles%20of%20affine.md).
+Notice that this is different to psychic – channelling innate affinitys feels like part of oneself, as natural as moving a limb.

 In moments of extreme emotion or circumstances, affinitics may unwittingly channel through their core, which releases affine far more powerful than normal.